chaendizzle/Compendium/source/robotcode/components/pid/pidcontroller0.rst

 This section focuses on the reasons for using a PID Controller, and their advantage over other systems that we may write.

+A PID Controller is a way to use a sensor to control a motor, without the motor jerking around and going crazy.
+Instead, a PID Controller has 3 adjustable values that can be tuned to make the motor behave nicely.

 Imagine that we want a motor to turn 1000 encoder ticks.
 One simple way might be:

 .. code-block:: java